 Hansei: Encouraging Self-Reflection and Responsibility

 Hansei can be used to engage employees and maximize the benefits of TPS implementation.
-By integrating self-reflection and accountability into the organizational culture, organizations can empower employees to actively participate in the improvement process.
+By integrating self-reflection and accountability into the organizational culture, organizations can empower employees to participate actively in the improvement process.
 This inclusive approach fosters a sense of ownership, commitment, and collective responsibility, driving the sustained success of TPS methodologies.

 TPS Considerations and Best Practices